Good to Be Bad: Release and promotion

 Good to Be Bad was released on 18 April 2008 in Germany, 21 April for the rest of Europe, and 22 April in North America.
 The album peaked at number 7 at their native UK chart and finished at the top spot for the UK Rock & Metal albums chart with opening sales around 13,000 copies.
 In the US, it debuted at number 70 on the Billboard 200 by the end of April, selling only 8,000 copies.
 It eventually peaked at number 62 as its "first-week" on 10 May, but at number eight on the Independent Albums Chart.
 In total, the album charted in 19 countries, with Finland and Norway charting the highest at number 5.
 The album only peaked in the US Billboard Top 200 prior to its release and spent 3 weeks there; however, it also spent 5 weeks in the Independent Albums chart.
 The record sold more than 74,000 copies worldwide in its first week of release.
 Nielsen Soundscan initially reported its first week sales in the United States around 28,000 copies as of 8 May 2008.
 The album only sold around 700,000 copies by 2011, implying the fact that it charted lower in the US from a minor independent label as a factor.
 Despite earning no sales certification for an independent release, it was considered a comeback album since the release of 1997's Restless Heart as a "David Coverdale & Whitesnake" moniker previously in over a decade.
 Coverdale believed that the poor sales in the United States were due to inadequate promotion, compounded by the fact that the record label was on the verge of bankruptcy at the time.
+On its 2023 reissue, it sold 770 copies within the first week of its release in the US.